Lekan659/accent_analyzer/README.md

-# REM Waste - Accent Analyzer
+#Accent Analyzer

-A working tool that analyzes English accents from video/audio using Claude AI for direct voice pattern analysis.
+A working tool that analyzes English accents from video/audio using Gemini AI for direct voice pattern analysis.

 ## 📋 Requirements